Skydeke/Skydeke/README.md

 # Hi, I'm David! :D

+I love reverse engineering and making things work where they're not supposed to.
+That means emulators, creating custom server implementations for games I like, and generally hacking around with systems to understand how they tick.
+(Just because I like these things, don't assume I'm good at them :D)

 ## I'm currently working on
 Writing my bachelor's thesis in the IoT space: **"Open Source Modules for Device Management"** at [RWU](https://www.rwu.de/)!